sailfish-team/sailfish/doc/testcases.rst

 The flow in this geometry is, like its 2D counterpart, solvable analytically and the result is also a parabolic velocity profile.

+This example is used as a part of the automated regression test in ``regtest/poiseuille.py``, see :doc:`regtest-poiseuille3d` for results.

 Flow around a sphere
 ^^^^^^^^^^^^^^^^^^^^
 The code for this example is located in ``examples/lbm_sphere_3d.py`` and ``examples/lbm_sphere_force_3d.py``.